10 Ways to Brand Your Blog or Website Efficiently

 Just like medieval castles used to be identified by their flags, websites are identified by their logos.
 If you have limited money to spend on design, make sure that the logo is your top priority.

 These days you can get good looking logos for as low as $100 (obviously though that the more you spend the higher the quality you should get).
+Other affordable options included making it yourself, using a logo generator or trying crowdsourced logo design services.

 The logo is important because it is the first thing that visitors pay attention to, and usually it is also the image that will stick on their mind once they are gone.